Stocks, yields veer lower as swings shake Wall Street again

 AP Business Writer

-At the same time, Treasury yields slid as investors moved money into bonds in search of safe harbors.
-The yield on the 10-year Treasury fell to 1.97% after from roughly 2.03% earlier in the afternoon.
+Treasury yields also slid at the same time, going from 2.03% to 1.98% on the benchmark 10-year note.

-Crude oil prices also had a sudden move higher amid worries that violence could ultimately lead to disruptions in supplies.
-Brent crude, the international standard, was 3.4% higher at $94.55 per barrel, while U.S. crude rose 3.5% to $93.07 per barrel.
+The price of crude oil, meanwhile, shot immediately higher.
+Brent crude, the international standard, was 4.2% higher at $95.21 per barrel, climbing about $2 in 20 minutes.

-For stocks, this is just the latest drop in what’s been a tumultuous ride .
+For stocks, it’s just the latest drop.
 They’ve been falling since peaking early this year amid worries that the Federal Reserve will have to get more aggressive about raising interest rates to rein in inflation.

 But it’s a sharp U-turn for bonds, which have been steadily marching higher on expectations that the Fed will raise rates more often and by a sharper degree this year than expected.
 Just a day earlier, the yield on the 10-year Treasury topped 2% for the first time since 2019.